 Linguistically, Yoga is Sanskrit for “to yoke” or “to join” and is often translated to English as “union”.

 Technically, Yoga is a set of practices, that for many results in a calmer and happier life.
 Yoga practice involves exercise (Asanas) and much more.
 Traditional Yogi Texts include the Vedas, The Bhagavad Gita, and the Yoga Sutras.
 The 8 Limbs of Yoga where Daily Yogi draws inspiration are from the Yoga Sutras of Patanjali.

 Religion according to Merriam Webster is “the belief in a god or in a group of gods; an organized system of beliefs, ceremonies, and rules used to worship a god or a group of gods.”
 Therefore, by this definition, Yoga is not a religion.
 In fact, Yoga allows for practitioners of any, all, and no religious background.

-The various Yogic Texts also promote many the same moral codes and practices (ie the golden rule, charity, etc) found in western monotheistic religions.
-However, some of the practices some individuals incorporate into their Yoga routine, such as chanting and meditation, can have a “religious” feel to others.
-So, if any of our daily practices or yoga practices in general do not appeal to you, remember you are free to take what works and leave what does not.
+The various Yogic Texts also promote many of the same moral codes and practices (ie the golden rule, charity, etc) found in western monotheistic religions.
+However, some of the practices some individuals incorporate into their Yoga routines, such as chanting and meditation, can have a “religious” feel to others.
+So, if any of our daily practices or yoga practices do not appeal to you, remember you are free to take what works and leave what does not.